-The basic document on public-private partnership in Bulgaria is the Public Procurement Law (PPL).
-It deals with the use of public funds in procuring works from economic operators.
+The base text regulating public contracts in Bulgaria is the Public Procurement Act (ZOP).
+This act regulates the use of public funds in contracting works to business operators.

 - the supply of goods;

 - the construction, including building and engineering, performance or design of building and installation works.

 Special public contracts, conducted outside the scope of this Act and implemented under so-called 'offset' programmes, as well as in contracting activities in sensitive areas such as defence and security, where such activities come into contact with classified information or must come with special security measures.

 The Ministry of Economy, Energy and Tourism regulates the contracting process, keeps a register and monitors offset public contracts.